 Release date: 7 May 2010

-Shahid Kapoor starrer Badmash Company was ahead of its time and was a hit.
-Badmash Company is about four friends who do the wrong things in the right way make hoards of cash.
-You will enjoy Badmash Company because of the idea it plays out.
-Some things may feel out of place (illogical?) but then that is an integral part of Bollywood (nah, this isn't a generalized statement).
+Shahid Kapoor starrer Badmaash Company was ahead of its time and was a hit.
+Badmaash Company is about four friends who do the wrong things in the right way to make hoards of cash.
+You will enjoy Badmaash Company because of the idea it depicts.
+Some things may feel out of place (illogical?) but then what's Bollywood without some hard-to-explain scenes?
 Young individuals would love the film because of the bling shown.

 IMDB rating: 6.5/10